Why the First 5 Slides of Your Project Presentation Decide Your Viva Outcome (2026 Guide)

 2

-Slight ambiguity, but honest structure
+Slight ambiguity, but structured explanation

 Manageable pressure